kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Interceptors are populated from pod's `.spec.evictionInterceptors` into the `.spec.interceptors` on [EvictionRequest Validation and Admission](#evictionrequest-validation-and-admission).

-The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.spec.interceptors` and sets its `name` to the `.status.activeInterceptorName`.
+The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.spec.interceptors` and sets its `name` to the `.status.activeInterceptors[0]`.

-If `.status.activeInterceptorCompleted` is true and the pod exists or 30 minutes has elapsed since `.status.heartbeatTime`, then the eviction request controller sets `status.activeInterceptorName` to the next interceptor at the higher list index from `.spec.interceptors`.
-During the switch to the new interceptor, the eviction request controller will also
+If active interceptor's `Complete` condition in `.status.interceptors[].conditions` is set to `True` or 30 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.spec.interceptors`.
+During the switch to the new interceptor, the eviction request controller will also append `.status.processedInterceptors` with the last value of `.status.activeInterceptors `.
-- Set `.status.activeInterceptorCompleted` field to false.
-- Update`.status.heartbeatTime` to the present time.
-- Set `.status.expectedInterceptorFinishTime` to nil.
-- Set `.status.message` to indicate that the interceptors have been switched.

 #### Eviction